 However, some risks are more general and remain the same even between sectors.
 They mostly tend to evolve along with technological innovations and societal shifts.

-For example, interest in data protection risks surged in 2018 following the introduction of GDPR (General Data Protection Regulation).
+These concerns remain central today.
+Interest in data protection surged in 2018 following the introduction of GDPR.
+Since then, new waves of regulation, including the EU AI Act and cybersecurity requirements under NIS2, have further expanded the compliance perimeter.
 In the U.S., compliance with Freedom of Information Act (FOIA) requests may also fall under the purview of the legal department in certain industries.

 All companies have various types of contracts to manage, such as internal, the most common being employment contracts , and external, with suppliers and, of course, clients.
 These contracts are crucial documents, often processed in large volumes and handled by multiple parties and departments: purchasing, sales, human resources, finance, and of course, the legal department.